threeport/threeport/README.md

 make calls to the API server and make local code changes that will be hot-reloaded in place.

-Note: The development environement is created using tptdev tool.
+Note: The development environment is created using tptdev tool.
 The tptdev tool references files in the source code so assumes, by default that it is being run from the root of this repo.